awsdocs/aws-single-sign-on-user-guide/doc_source/iam-auth-access.md

 Authentication to the AWS access portal is controlled by the directory that you have connected to IAM Identity Center\.
 However, authorization to the AWS accounts that are available to end users from within the AWS access portal is determined by two factors:

 1. Who has been assigned access to those AWS accounts in the IAM Identity Center console\.
-For more information, see [Single sign\-on access](useraccess.md)\.
+For more information, see [Single sign\-on access to AWS accounts](useraccess.md)\.

 1. What level of permissions have been granted to the end users in the IAM Identity Center console to allow them the appropriate access to those AWS accounts\.
 For more information, see [Create and manage permission sets](permissionsets.md)\.